The Mindset of Mental Health

 The Mindset of Mental Health - TorontoDo you know someone with a mental health issue?
 Odds are that you do, and you might not even know it.
 According to CMHA, 20% of Canadians will personally experience a mental illness in their lifetime and between 10-20% of youth are currently affected by these issues.
 Incredibly, suicide accounts for 16% of deaths among those 25-44 and a staggering 24% in young people 15-24.These are overwhelming statistics, especially when you consider how misunderstood mental health is to the general population.

 When someone breaks their leg, or is diagnosed with cancer, we know how to react.
 We’re upset.
 We feel sympathetic.
 The same is not always true when the diagnosis is mental.
 Mental health problems still hold a stigma, which creates barriers (self inflicted or otherwise) to receiving the correct medical treatment.
 Too often, young people suffering from depression are told to “be happy” or “snap out of it” when the reality of their condition is much more complicated.
+Health and Wellness is a tricky topic.

 So, what is mental illness?
 Mental Illness is defined as “any of various psychiatric conditions, usually characterized by impairment of an individual’s normal cognitive, or behavioural functioning, and caused by physiological or psychosocial factors.”
 These issues in no way reflect the moral or intellectual level or the individuals.
 Like a physical disease, mental illness is not something we bring on ourselves.
 Common illnesses include depression, anxiety, bi-polar and mood disorders, addiction, bulimia and anorexia.
 Like any illness, mental health problems affect each person differently and can cause mental, emotional, and physical distress.
 Without proper treatment, the individual’s quality of life suffers.
 Sadly, only 1 in 5 youth in Canada will receive the treatment they need.